Guidelines

 Illustrations

-- A Wordfile will be sent as reference with the images and their corresponding captions numbered in the order in which they appear in the text, accompanied by the duly completed “Form for the submission of images”.
-It is important to make sure that the images fulfill the general requirements, such as: clarity, definition, good framing, so as to ensure an acceptable quality of reproduction.
+6. It is important to make sure that the images fulfill the general requirements, such as: clarity, definition, good framing, so as to ensure an acceptable quality of reproduction.

-- Reproduction rights: the author must remit licenses in writing, for both printed and on-line editions, permitting reproduction of those illustrations that require such authorization.
+8. Reproduction rights: the author must remit licenses in writing, for both printed and on-line editions, permitting the reproduction of those illustrations that require such authorization.
 Only where inter-institutional agreements exist between this Institute and other institutions involved may the permits be sought by the legal area of the Publications Department.